adamzzq/tp/docs/DeveloperGuide.md

 ```
 Techno Edge | 2 Engineering Drive 4
 ```
-> [!NOTE]
-> * If the `restaurant.txt` file is not present in the data folder when the program is run, it assumes the user is a
-> first-time user and will not load data from `orders.txt` and `menus.txt` if present.

 #### Load order data
 In the data folder, create a file named `orders.txt` and enter the following data: